New Hampshire Laws and Incentives

 Diesel Emissions Reduction Grants

 The New Hampshire Department of Environmental Services (NHDES) provides U.S. Environmental Protection Agency Diesel Emissions Reduction Act (DERA) funding for projects that reduce diesel emissions in New Hampshire.
-Funding for up to 100% of eligible project costs is available for businesses, individuals, and local or state agencies that reduce diesel emissions by converting engines to alternative fuels, retrofitting exhaust controls, purchasing new vehicles, or adding idle reduction equipment.
+Funding for up to 100% of eligible project costs is available for businesses, schools and school districts, municipalities, marine operators, public and private transit companies, and local or state agencies that reduce diesel emissions by converting engines to alternative fuels, retrofitting exhaust controls, purchasing new vehicles, or adding idle reduction equipment.
 Eligible alternative fuels include propane, compressed natural gas, and electricity.
 Grants will be awarded on a competitive basis, with equity and environmental justice considerations as part of the evaluation criteria.
 For more information, including funding amounts and how to apply, see the NHDES New Hampshire DERA Project website.

 Idle Reduction Weight Exemption